 FRIDA’s participatory grantmaking process is an ever-expanding universe for learning and reflection.
 We listen to and welcome community feedback as a blessing that encourages new ways of thinking and moves our processes, systems and strategies closer to the young feminist movements that we exist to support.
 We see impact and value in processes that allow us to continuously learn, reflect and change our practice as a fund.

-FRIDA incorporates space for feedback and change at every stage of the process, and applies learnings across our strategies, including stepping away from practices that we have outgrown.
-After each cycle, we collect our learnings and evaluate the principles that our participatory model seeks to align with.
+FRIDA incorporates space for feedback and change at every stage of the process, and apply learnings across our strategies, including stepping away from practices that we have outgrown.
+After each cycle, we collect learnings and evaluate the principles that our participatory model seeks to align with.
 We review where the model needs to change, adapt and expand.
-Changes in our movements and context can also happen overnight.
-Therefore, we must ensure our grantmaking systems are dynamic, flexible and ready to adapt.
-FRIDA commits to being daring and curious about exploring different models of movement participation in our processes, as well as to being accountable to young feminist movements as we change.
-The data that FRIDA receives from young feminist organizers globally belongs to those movements, and FRIDA commits to using this data responsibly for our collective learning on how best to support young feminist organizing.
-We then share this collective wisdom and knowledge with movements by reporting learnings back to them.
+Changes in the organizing contexts of young feminist collectives can shift unpredictably and we must ensure our grantmaking systems

 Process carries the impact